Moraine Lake Parking: Changes You Need To Know

 Commercial operators are allowed to provide a shuttle service for guests, so if you can find a tour that offers sunrise at Moraine Lake, this is a guaranteed option.
 We recommend Radventures Earlybird Explorer Tour.

-Moraine Lake Bus Company is a private company that offers shuttles (not a dedicated Moraine Lake tour) to Moraine Lake as early as 4am.
-We expect there to be high demand for these sunrise shuttles and you should book your shuttle well in advance.
+Moraine Lake Bus Company is a private company that offers shuttles (not a dedicated tour) to Moraine Lake as early as 4 a.m. every day.
+There is high demand for these sunrise shuttles, so you should book your shuttle well in advance.
+Another option is to book a night at the luxurious Moraine Lake Lodge, which is the only lodging option at Moraine Lake.

 Personally, we find Moraine Lake to be a bit of an underwhelming sunrise location as the lake is nestled in such a deep valley you never see the early sun hit the entire Moraine Lake area.
 If you’d love to see the sunrise or sunset, there are many locations in the park.
 One of our favorite sunrise locations with easy access is Two Jack Lake.